 “I started investigating this really unique place, just exploring and asking people in the store, ‘What do you think about this place?'”
 Groppe said.
 “But then, people started asking us to be part of the project.
 The stories they were telling with such pride and enthusiasm caught my attention.
 I realized this was a gold mine for a documentary.”

-Groppe first started shopping at Buehler’s Market as a UTC student with only a bike for transportation.
+In the family Groppe first started shopping at Buehler’s Market as a UTC student with only a bike for transportation.

 She soon discovered that she might have been the only student on campus who knew about the gem beside the Big Chill and, more importantly, that the other students didn’t know what they were missing.